mtntruong/AGTC/README.md

 you can easily plug this model into your training codes.
 Important notes:
 - The batch size must be 1.
 - The variable `omega` is binary, since it's a mask indicating observed entries.
-- The number of channels (103 in this example) is hard-coded in `main_net.py`.

-I will try to improve the readability and quality of this repository over time.
-I have been a bit busy recently due to company work.
-The training/testing scripts of AGTC are similar to those of [LRT-HDR](https://github.com/mtntruong/LRT-HDR).
-You may have a look at them in the meantime.

 ## Preparation
 Please use `env.yml` to create an environment with [Anaconda](https://www.anaconda.com)